ajryan/ajryan.github.com/source/_posts/2013-02-04-a-windows-store-winrt-tfs-work-item-browser.markdown

 You can find the source for the [TfsWorkItems](http://github.com/ajryan/TfsWorkItems) work item browser and [TfsProxy](http://github.com/ajryan/TfsProxy) API proxy at my [Github profile](http://github.com/ajryan).

+The app itself is available for testing in this [ZIP archive](/assets/TfsWorkItems_1.0.0.0_AnyCPU_Test.zip).
+Extract, and then run the `Add-AppDevPackage.ps1` PowerShell script to install the app.

 ## Web API Proxy

 As described above, in order to get to the TFS data from WinRT, I will stand up a simple Web API service with methods for retrieving Team Projects and Work Items.
 I created a Web API project and added controllers named `ProjectsController` and `WorkItemsController`.
 Along the way, I am using the handy [Postman](https://chrome.google.com/webstore/detail/postman-rest-client/fdmmgilgnpjigdojojpjoooidkmcomcm) REST Client extension for Chrome to hit my service methods as I build them out.
 Fiddler or curl would be just as effective.